lnginyard/materialize-snippets-vscode/README.md

 # Materialize CSS Snippets for Visual Studio Code

+Modern, accessible, and framework-friendly Materialize CSS snippets for Visual Studio Code.

+---

+> **Maintained by Lorenzo Ginyard**

+---

 A set of Materialize CSS Snippets for Visual Studio Code, ordered semantically following the structure of the documentation officer.